xiongrxchn/IntelBri.github.io/index.md

   - Smooth road (SM): Segments of road surface that are considered smooth.

-  - Potholes (PH): Missing chunks of pavement, severely sunk in or protruding manhole covers, other signiﬁcant road surface anomalies.
+  - Potholes (PH): Missing chunks of pavement, severely sunk in or protruding maintenance hole covers, other signiﬁcant road surface anomalies.

-  - Upheaval (UH): Upheaval is a localized upward movement in a pavement due to swelling of the subgrade.
+  Upheaval (UH): Upheaval is a localized upward movement in the pavement due to the subgrade's swelling.

   - Cracking (CR): Road cracks typically result from natural vehicle movement and temperature changes.
-The cracks make it easier for water to damage the road base which may leads to more serious problems such as potholes.
+The cracks make it easier for water to damage the road base, leading to more serious problems such as potholes.

 <div align="center"><img width="800"src="https://github.com/xiongrxchn/IntelBri.github.io/blob/gh1-pages/Images/defect_type.png"/></div>